 There can be a drug that everyone knows helps cancer but if there’s no way to make money off it, it will likely never go through the approval process.
 PSK is one of the most commonly prescribed cancer drugs in Japan.
 Because it’s an extract of a medicinal mushrooms that can’t be patented, we’ll likely never see it in the US.
 Same for fasting and keto.
 These show breathtaking results in small trials; because there’s no money in fasting, it faces an almost impossible road to becoming an FDA approved treatment.

 Care Oncology Clinic is a non-profit that was formed to complete the final clinical trial process and gain approval for the use of inexpensive, off-label and off-patent drugs for cancer through a patient-funded model.

-That is, they’re able to offer inexpensive drugs which have already been proven safe and effective against cancer to patients who desperately want them.
+That is, they’re able to offer inexpensive drugs which have already been determined by the FDA to be safe and effective against cancer to patients who desperately want them.
 The money patients pay – which is negligible compared to other cancer treatments – funds the “phase 3” trial required to eventually become standard of care.

 You can see why I was so excited when I finally discovered them.

 Who are Care Oncology?

 The original Harley Street clinic in London was founded by Dr. Robin Bannister and Gregory Stoloff.
 I was very fortunate to meet Robin at a COC staff party and his compassion is overwhelming.
 His personal story is touching and tragic, but he has funneled all his energy into saving lives by finding a way to get lifesaving drugs to patients.